 git pull origin develop

-- Step 2: Do the code changes that you want to do and test them on the local environment.
-When everything is ready and working as expected on the local environment, you need to push these changes to the development site.
+Step 2: Do the code changes that you want to do and test them on the local environment.
+When everything is ready and working as expected on the local environment, you can push these changes to the development site.

 Here’s how to do it:

 Check out the changes that have been made